Linda's best friend had just had a heart attack.

 Linda, 56, and Terri, 52, work together in the records section of their city's police department.
 They had also been working on getting healthier together.
 They both had high cholesterol and were overweight.
 They both smoked.
 But they'd been going to aerobics class and had sworn off fast food.

 "Terri's heart attack scared me to death," says Linda.
 "I decided that this time, I'm doing the whole package.
-I'm quitting smoking for good.
-My doctor told me that quitting is one of the best things I can do for my heart."
+I'm quitting smoking for good."

 Recipe for success

 Linda talked to her doctor, read up on quitting tactics, and made a plan.
 She told everyone she knows about her plan to quit.
 "It helps keep me honest," she admits.

 Linda planned ahead for moments of weakness.
 "I wrote out a list of things that make me crave a cigarette.
 Next to each one, I wrote a substitute.
 Like when I get in the car, I can chew gum instead of lighting up.
 When I'm upset, I can call a friend or go for a hike.
 I keep that list with me."